 Current NJCU students who are not in the Honors Program but exhibit outstanding academic performance are welcome to apply for admission, using the process below.
 Spots are limited, admissions is competitive, and successful applicants will tend to have very high GPAs (e.g. 3.7+).
 Applications will be accepted each spring for students who aspire to begin in the Honors Program their sophomore fall (30-59 completed credits) or junior fall (60-89 completed credits).
 You cannot apply to join Honors in your senior fall.

 If admitted, you will have your General Education courses evaluated for Honors equivalencies, and will be informed of how many remaining courses in the Honors Core are required.
 The minimum is six 3-credit Honors Core courses, totaling 18 credits.
 These six courses are: HON 201, HON 202, one HON 200-level elective, two HON 300-level electives, and HON 460 (or BUSI 555 for Business students).
 If you do not have a smooth path for completing your major and the Honors Core requirements without delaying graduation, we advise you not to join the Honors Program.
 Consultations about this are available with Dr. Nir (Honors@njcu.edu).

 Application Process: Transfer and Existing NJCU Students

 If you decide to apply, please obtain a PDF copy of your transcript for college courses taken so far.

 Applications are due by Friday, March 15, 2024.

 As a member of the Honors Program, each entering freshman student will receive the following benefits and opportunities:

 Although the Honors Scholarship does not cover room and board, Honors students do get priority admission to Residence Life’s enhanced dormitory experience: the leadership Living and Learning Community.
-Please also note that the Honors Scholarship replaces the NJCU Presidential Scholarship when a student joins the Honors Program.
-Students cannot receive both scholarships.
+Please also note that the Honors Scholarship replaces previous NJCU scholarship offers when a student joins the Honors Program.
+Students cannot receive multiple scholarships.